CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 ## Setting up your own SPF records

-If you do not want to use our recommended SPF records, you should do everything yourself.
+If you do not want to use our recommended SPF records, you can do it yourself.
 Your SPF record should hold a list of all the IP addresses from which you send out email.
 Make sure you also include SMTPeter's IP addresses.
 You can do this by adding "include:smtpeter.com" to your record.

-If you use SMTPeter exclusively to send out email, you can use the following SPF record:
+If you only use SMTPeter to send out email, you can use the following SPF record:

 ````